Flora and Fauna of the Rogue River

 Fauna of the Area

 The Rogue River is home to many different fauna or animals that come in all shapes and sizes.
-The Rogue River is said to contain “extremely high-quality salmonid habitat and has one of the finest salmonid fisheries in the west” I find this true, though, stocks have become less abundant than historic years past.
+The Rogue River is said to contain “extremely high-quality salmonid habitat and has one of the finest salmonid fisheries in the west” I find this true, though, stocks have become less abundant than in historic years past.
 However, with many of the dams now removed the Rogue is becoming a more prosperous fishing river than many others in the area.
 Our wild fish habitat is healthy in the Rogue River, and we also have hatchery fish that are taken from “brut” stoke meaning that each year a new wild fish will be chosen to fertilize all the eggs in the hatchery thus keeping the stock of fish new each year.
 Our salmonids found in the river include Coho salmon, spring and fall Chinook salmon, and summer and winter steelhead.
-Native species of freshwater fish found in the watershed include coastal cutthroat, trout, Pacific lamprey, green sturgeon, white sturgeon, Klamath small scale sucker, prickly sculpin, and riffle sculpin.
-We also have many nonnative species including goldfish, American shad, pike minnow, carp, yellow perch, brown bullhead, catfish, black crappie, and red side shiner.
+Native species of freshwater fish found in the watershed include coastal cutthroat, trout, Pacific lamprey, green sturgeon, white sturgeon, Klamath small-scale sucker, prickly sculpin, and riffle sculpin.
+We also have many nonnative species including goldfish, American shad, pike minnow, carp, yellow perch, brown bullhead, catfish, black crappie, and red-side shiner.

 We also often see the American black bear, black-tailed deer, bald eagles, ospreys, great blue heron, the green heron, kingfishers, water ouzels, red-winged blackbirds, woodpeckers, Steller jays, Canada geese, mergansers, and mallards.
 More rare to see are golden eagles, river mink, river otters, Western turtles, and an occasional seal on the lower end of the river.
 If you are lucky, you might even be graced by a beautiful Arctic Blue butterfly.
 There are also rattlesnakes and ticks to be aware of if you are hiking the Rogue River Trail, or just walking around the river corridor.